pskopnik/lsdf-checksum/docs/design.md

 ## Goals

- * The primary goal is to set-up and maintain a database of file content checksums.
+ * The primary goal of performing checksumming runs is to set-up and maintain a database of file content checksums.
     The purpose of this database is to be able to compare current file content with the database and detect file content corruptions.
  * Each checksumming run has one of the following intended targets: